 If you find that Quick Access is broken or not working in Windows 10, then this post may be able to help you fix the problem.
 Quick Access is a new feature in Windows 10 File Explorer navigation pane.
-This feature is useful, as it helps users quickly navigate to locations which are frequently used by you, as well those, which were recently used by you.
+This feature is useful, as it helps users quickly navigate to locations that are frequently used by you, as well those, which were recently used by you.
 If you have no use for it, you can however always disable Quick Access in the Navigation Pane of File Explorer.
 You can also reset Windows 10 Quick Access using the Registry to resolve all its issues.

 Quick Access in Windows 10 not working